 And nitrogen must be combined with other minerals before any plants, except the legumes (clovers, alfalfa, peas, etc.) can use it.

 Pure phosphorus is just the opposite of nitrogen insofar as its chemical activity goes.
 In fact, it must be kept under water at all times, because this dangerous stuff bursts into flame upon contact with the air.

 Nearly as bad – pure potassium.
 It requires submerging in oil to prevent its combination with moisture in the air.
 If a piece of potassium drops into water, it explodes violently.

-Other pure elements are equally useless to plant growth for other reasons.
+Other pure minerals are equally useless to plant growth for other reasons.
 The metallic minerals such as zinc, copper, manganese, magnesium and boron would be of little use to plants if supplied as bits of metal.

 Combining Combustible Chemical Fertilizers And Other Materials

-Instead of marketing a dubious mixture of useless gas, a couple of fire hazards and assorted scrap metals, the fertilizer industry manufacturers offers a safe, clean, sometimes odorless mixture of chemical compounds of the nutrient elements which plant roots can take up from the soil.
+Instead of marketing a dubious mixture of useless gas, a couple of fire hazards and assorted scrap metals, the fertilizer industry manufacturers offers and include a safe, clean, healthy, sometimes odorless with a green color mixture of chemical compounds of the nutrient minerals which plant roots can take up from the soil and store.

 The nitrogen may be carried by the chemical compound fertilizer, ammonium sulfate, a by-product of industry.
 This is a white, water soluble material made from nitrogen, hydrogen, sulfur and oxygen and it contains about 20% nitrogen.

 Probably the phosphoric acid in the plant food or phosphate fertilizers is derived from superphosphate, which is about one-fifth phosphoric acid, the rest being oxygen, hydrogen, calcium and sulfur.
-(The last two elements, incidentally, are also important plant nutrients.)
+(The last two minerals, incidentally, are also important plant nutrients.)

 Superphosphate is made by treating phosphate rock which has been mined with sulfuric acid.
 This process makes the phosphate much more available to plants.